jchapuis/fullstackscala-scaladays2025/slides.md

 ```

 ^ - In fact, as you've seen from the videos, it's a map-centric app, i'm using maplibre
- - maplibre is a big JS component that supports WebGL rendering
+ - maplibre is a big JS component, a fork of mapbox, that supports WebGL rendering
- - it works by hooking itself to a DOM element
+ - maplibre expects to be hooked to a DOM element
- - we can hook it into a laminar element using this method that allows defining `mount` and `unmount` callbacks
+ - we can hook it into a laminar-managed element using this method that allows defining `mount` and `unmount` callbacks

 ---
 ## Integration with **maplibre**